Tija01/draw_webapp/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-This is an example of how you may give instructions on setting up your project locally.
-To get a local copy up and running follow these simple example steps.
+The app is ready to use on the dedicated [heroku server](https://draw-webapp.herokuapp.com/) To get a copy running on your local server follow these simple example steps.

 ### Prerequisites

+The required library packages are listed in the requirements.txt file.

 This is an example of how to list things you need to use the software and how to install them.
 * npm